hmslima/sambahsacompletegrammar/sambahsa.md

 PLURAL
 ======

-The plural is easy and intuitive, often the words at plural ends with a -s added at the final of the words, as made in english, this is basically the standard form.
+The plural is easy and intuitive, often the words have a -s added in their endings, as made in english, this is basically the standard form.

 **Prince {prints} *****(prince)***** –** princes {prIntsës} *(princes)*